Michigan Unemployment Benefits

 Eligibility to Apply for UI Benefits in Michigan

-To be eligible for unemployment benefits in the state of Michigan, applicants are expected to meet monetary, work separation and job search requirements to gain and maintain eligibility for unemployment benefits.
+To be eligible for unemployment benefits in Michigan, you are expected to meet monetary, work separation and job search requirements to gain and maintain eligibility for unemployment benefits.

-To gain monetary eligibility for unemployment benefits, you must make sure that you have enough wages in your base period.
-The state of Michigan evaluates your monetary eligibility using one of the two types of base period calculations – standard base period and alternative base period.
+To gain monetary eligibility for unemployment benefits in Michigan, you must make sure that you have enough wages in your base period.
+The state of Michigan evaluates your monetary eligibility using one of the two types of base period calculations – Standard Base Period and Alternative Base Period.

-- You must have received wages in at least two calendar quarters in the base period.
+- You must have received wages in at least two calendar quarters in the Standard Base Period

-If you fail to meet the criteria through the standard base period calculations, the concerned department will automatically look into the Alternative Base Period.
-As per the alternative base period, wages earned in the last four calendar quarters will be considered for determining eligibility.
+If you fail to meet the criteria through the standard base period calculations, the department will automatically look into the Alternative Base Period.
+As per the Alternative Base Period, wages earned in the last four calendar quarters will be considered for determining eligibility.

-The state of Michigan offers a third option to those who do not have the wages to qualify in the standard base period or in the alternative period, called the Alternative Earnings Qualifier.
-As per this, the applicant must:
+The state of Michigan offers a third option to those who do not have the wages to qualify in the Standard Base Period or in the Alternative Period, called the Alternative Earnings Qualifier.
+As per this:

-- Have wages in at least two calendar quarters in the base period.
+- You must have wages in at least two calendar quarters in the base period

 The Weekly Benefit Amount (WBA), or the amount you may receive if you qualify for the unemployment benefits, is determined by the quarterly wages.
 The maximum WBA that an applicant can earn in Michigan is $362.

-The reason for your separation from your previous organization crucial to determine your eligibility for unemployment benefits.
-There are certain preconditions that applicants must satisfy to gain eligibility for unemployment benefits:
+The reason for your separation from your previous organization is crucial to determine your eligibility for unemployment benefits.
+There are certain preconditions that you must satisfy to gain eligibility for unemployment benefits in Michigan.
+They include: